adamalton/django-csp-reports/README.md

 It is recommended that you use an app such as [django-csp](https://pypi.python.org/pypi/django_csp) ([Github](https://github.com/mozilla/django-csp)) to set the `Content-Security-Policy` headers.

+### So What Does This Thing Do?

+It receives the reports from the browser and does any/all of the following with them:

+* Logs them using the python `logging` module.
+* Sends them to you via email.
+* Saves them to the datbase via a Django model.
+* Runs any of your own custom functions on them.

 ### How Do I Use This Thing?

 1. Install this app into your Django project somehow.